- This event has passed.

 19th Davitt Awards for best crime books by Australian women

 August 31 @ 6:30 pm - 10:00 pm$60

-Frock up and join us for a special three-course dinner as we present the Sisters in Crime annual Davitt Awards.
+Frock up (or suit up) and join us for a special three-course dinner as we present the Sisters in Crime annual Davitt Awards.
 This year, our international guest is renowned New Zealand author Joanne Drayton, who will discuss her life in crime with author Emma Viskic before presenting the awards.